Ruby Lin: Personal life

 Lin dated Taiwanese actor Jimmy Lin, whom she met when filming School Days, from 1995 to 1997.
-In 2006, they appeared together on the Taiwanese show Kang Yong's Family, asserting that distance was the reason for their breakup.
-It was the first time the two appeared on the same stage since their separation.
+In 2006, they appeared together on the Taiwanese talkshow Kangsi Coming, asserting that distance was the reason for their breakup.

 On May 20, 2016, Lin confirmed her relationship with Taiwanese actor Wallace Huo.
 After their collaboration in Sound of Colors in 2005, two stayed friends for more than 10 years.
 They reportedly became romantically involved around Lin's birthday in January 2016.
 Lin married Huo on 31 July 2016 at the Bulgari Hotel in Bali.
-Celebrities who attended the wedding included Zhao Wei, Fan Bingbing, Shu Qi, Liu Tao, Liu Shishi, Nicky Wu and Hu Ge.
+Celebrities who attended the wedding included Zhao Wei, Fan Bingbing, Zhou Xun, Shu Qi, Liu Tao, Liu Shishi, Nicky Wu and Hu Ge.
 The pair also held another wedding reception in Taipei on 2 August 2016.
-The couple have a daughter, born in January 2017.
+Their daughter, Amelia, was born in Taipei in January 2017.

-On September 9, Lin announced she will be returning to school to pursue a Master's degree.
-She revealed on social media that she was accepted into the master's program for marketing management in Shih Hsin University in Taipei, Taiwan.
-It was also revealed that Lin was the recipient of her cohort's Outstanding Achievement Award and that she was unanimously voted as the winner by her professors.
+In 2019, Lin enrolled in the Shanghai MBA program of the Department of Communication Management at Shih Hsin University.
+Due to the pandemic, she transferred to the Taipei campus in 2020 and graduated in June 2021.
+Lin was the recipient of her cohort's Outstanding Achievement Award and was unanimously voted as the winner by her professors at Shih Hsin University.